-What Credit Score Is Needed for Citi Double Cash Credit Card?
+What Credit Score Is Needed for the Citi Double Cash Credit Card?

-Here’s a closer look at the credit score requirements one needs to meet to be approved for the Citi Double Cash Credit Card.
+Here’s a closer look at the credit score requirements you need in order to be approved for the Citi Double Cash credit card.

 What Are the Citi Double Cash Card’s Approval Requirements?